 Our staff will give you some ideas and places to start, but you and your group can be creative and do some research as well (staying within the confines of University rules and guidelines on fundraising).
 We’ve already had some entrepreneurial students offer really great suggestions that we are planning to try out!
 Visit an info session or talk to an AB Coordinator if you still have more questions about group fundraisers.

 The Volunteer Center is offering Service Grants to reduce the cost of our AWB and ASB trips for under-served students.
 The Volunteer Center’s Alternative Break Service Grants are awarded to a small number of students on the basis of demonstrated financial need and commitment to service.
+They are first come, first serve so apply as soon as possible before funds run out.

 - The Global Service Grant covers up to $500 of your international trip expenses.